 Don't be dry and informational in your content; be relatable, personal, and human.
 Show your personality!

 If you don't have experience working with websites, you want to choose a website platform that will take care of the technical details for you.

-Consider WordPress.com or Squarespace.
-If you’re building an ecommerce site (if you’ll take payment for products or services right through your website), consider Shopify.
+Consider WordPress.com or Squarespace (Save 10% by using code PARTNER10).
+If you're building an ecommerce site (if you'll take payment for products or services right through your website), consider Shopify.
 WordPress.com and Squarespace can do ecommerce, but Shopify is focused on ecommerce and has more ecommerce features.

 One advantage of WordPress.com is that you can easily transition to a self-hosted WordPress site later, which a web design agency can build for you.